donno2048/Rosehip-L/README.md

 - this only works on Ubuntu, Debian and Mint
 ```
 there is also a [version for windows](https://github.com/donno2048/Rosehip).

+There is also a [version for web](https://github.com/donno2048/Rosehip-repl), which is not recommended

 ## How to install:

 download the project from the releases section or [go there directly](https://github.com/donno2048/Rosehip-L/releases), extract the folder then: